 - Lecture Hours:

 - Special Fee:

 Course DescriptionCovers cost accounting concepts, application, and techniques employed in the accumulation and reporting of manufacturing cost data.
 Particular attention shall be paid to job order costing, process costing, joint and by-product costing, standard costs, budgeting and analysis of variances.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores; and BA 211.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.